ambrellelee/Adventure/README.md

 Use - Uses items from player's inventory
 Go - Moves player to new rooms
-Inventory - Displays items the player has in their bag Help
+Inventory - Displays items the player has in their bag Talk - Converses with non-player characters
+Drink - Drinks from a water source and increases player's stamina level Attack - Fights enemies
+Block - Blocks an attack from an enemy
+Open - Opens containers throughout the game
+Help
 Savegame - Saves current game
 Loadgame - Loads past game from stopping point